zulip/zulip-desktop/development.md

 **if** [**NPM**](https://www.npmjs.com/get-npm) **and** [**node-gyp**](https://github.com/nodejs/node-gyp#installation) **don't come bundled with your Node.js installation, Download manually**

-Now you are ready for next step [: Get Zulip Electron Code.](https://github.com/zulip/zulip-desktop/blob/master/development.md#get-zulip-desktop-code)
+Now you are ready for next step [: Get Zulip Desktop Code.](https://github.com/zulip/zulip-desktop/blob/master/development.md#get-zulip-desktop-code)

-# Get Zulip Electron Code
+# Get Zulip Desktop Code

 1. In your browser, visit https://github.com/zulip/zulip-desktop and click the `fork` button.
 You will need to be logged in to GitHub to do this.
 2. Open Terminal (macOS/Ubuntu) or Git BASH (Windows; must **run as an Administrator**).
-3. In Terminal/Git BASH, [clone your fork of the zulip-desktop repository](https://github.com/zulip/zulip-desktop/blob/master/development.md#clone-to-your-machine) and [connect the zulip-deskktop upstream repository](https://github.com/zulip/zulip-desktop/blob/master/development.md#connect-your-fork-to-zulip-desktop-upstream)
+3. In Terminal/Git BASH, [clone your fork of the zulip-desktop repository](https://github.com/zulip/zulip-desktop/blob/master/development.md#clone-to-your-machine) and [connect the zulip-desktop upstream repository](https://github.com/zulip/zulip-desktop/blob/master/development.md#connect-your-fork-to-zulip-desktop-upstream)

 ## Clone to your machine